MaidScientistIzutsumiMarin/tumblrbot/README.md

   - You can use regular expressions to filter out training data in the [config][configurable].
 This is more of a brute-force solution, but it can work if the other solutions do not.
   - You can try limiting your dataset by specifying fewer blogs to download from or limiting the number of posts taken from each one in the [config][configurable].
   - If all else fails, you can manually remove data from the examples file until it passes.
 It is unfortunately not a definitive resource, but it can help to read about what the [OpenAI moderation API flags][Flags].
 - Sometimes, you will get an error about the training file not being found when starting fine-tuning.
 We do not currently have a fix or workaround for this.
 You should instead use the online portal for fine-tuning if this continues to happen.
-Read more in [fine-tuning].
+Read more in [fine-tuning]
+  - *We are unsure if this is still happening.*
 - Post counts are incorrect when downloading posts.
-We are not certain what the cause of this is, but our tests suggest this is a [Tumblr] API problem that is giving inaccurate numbers.
+Our tests suggest this is a [Tumblr] API problem that is giving inaccurate numbers, so treat them as estimates.
-- During post downloading or post generation, you may receive a “Limit Exceeded” error message from the [Tumblr] API.
-This is caused by server-side rate-limiting by [Tumblr].
-The only workaround is trying again or waiting for a period of time before retrying.
-In most cases, you either have to wait for a minute or an hour for the limits to reset.
-You can read more about the limits in the [Tumblr API documentation on rate limits].
-- Similar to the above issue, you may sometimes get a message saying your IP is blocked.
-This block is temporary and probably follows the same rules as previously described.

 **Please submit an issue or contact us for features you want added/reimplemented.**